🔄

 Your subfloor needs to be completely clean before you begin.
 If you’ve just removed old carpet or other flooring, take the time to pull up any remaining staples, scrape off old adhesive, and sweep or vacuum up all dust and debris.
 A clean surface ensures your underlayment and flooring lay flat and that no dirt gets trapped underneath, which can cause uneven spots or strange odors later on.
 This is also the perfect time to inspect for any water damage, rot, or other issues with the subfloor itself.
 Replace any compromised panels to ensure your foundation is strong and stable.

-Test for Moisture and Acclimate Your Planks
+Testing for Moisture and Acclimating Your Flooring

 Even though engineered hardwood is more resistant to moisture than solid wood, it’s not waterproof.
 Too much moisture in the subfloor can still cause your new floors to warp or swell.
 Use a moisture meter to test the wood subfloor and ensure it’s within the acceptable range specified by the flooring manufacturer.
 If the reading is high, you’ll need to find and fix the source of the moisture before proceeding.
 Once your subfloor is ready, it’s time to acclimate your new flooring.
 Bring the unopened boxes into the room, open them up, and let the planks sit for at least three days so they can adjust to the room’s temperature and humidity.